Texier scores in OT, Blue Jackets beat Sabres 4-3

-Marcus Johansson and Jeff Skinner also scored for Buffalo and Ullmark, making his first start of the season, had 40 saves.
+Marcus Johansson and Jeff Skinner added goals for Buffalo, and Ullmark, making his first start of the season, had 40 saves.

+”We’ve just got recharge, be a little bit sour about the loss today,” Ullmark said. ”It’s going to be a new day tomorrow.
+There’s nothing else to it.”

 Bjorkstrand, playing in his 200th NHL game, got his first goal of the season with 1:51 left in the first when he grabbed a carom off the back boards and shot from a sharp angle, bouncing the puck in off Ullmark’s back.